Krazete/azur-paint/README.md

 * parameters requiring values:
   * `-p`: name of assetbundle file in `painting` folder
   * `-f`: name of face file in `paintingface` folder
+    * `-1`: bypass default face detection (otherwise, checks for 0-index face and applies it if found)
   * `-t`: name of face index within chosen face file
   * `-d`: directory name, if it isn't AssetBundles
   * `-o`: name of output file